MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordListOperation.md

 |Method Name|Return Type|Description|
 |-|-|-
-[getErrors](#geterrors)|string[]|Gets the errors that occured when you added the negative keywords list.
+[getErrors](#geterrors)|string[]|Gets the errors that occurred when you added the negative keywords list.
 [getResult](#getresult)|[NegativeKeywordList](./NegativeKeywordList.md)|Gets the negative keywords list that you added.
 [isSuccessful](#issuccessful)|Boolean|Gets a Boolean value that indicates whether this operation succeeded.

 ## <a name="geterrors"></a>getErrors

-Gets the errors that occured when you added the negative keywords list.
+Gets the errors that occurred when you added the negative keywords list.

 ### Returns